Courtesy of Rich Health Kwik-Stop

 Another important fact to note is that the quick grows with the nail.
 As pet’s nails grow longer the quick will also lengthen.
 So if your pet’s nails are overgrown you will not be able to clip the nails to the desired length without cutting into the quick.
 You will need to trim the tips of your dog’s nails often, and over time the quick will shorten.

 Splitting, breaking, and ingrown nail problems are very common on the dewclaws.
-We've seen them grow around into a complete donut.
-Worse, we've seen them grow right into the dog's leg, causing pain and absesses.
+We've seen them grow around into a complete doughnut.
+Worse, we've seen them grow right into the dog's leg, causing pain and abscesses.